anujpratapsingh9752/computer-networking-notes/01-Network-Basics.md

-# 01 - Network Basics
+# 01 - Network Basics 🌐

+A beginner-friendly introduction to Computer Networking.

+In this chapter, we will learn:

+- What is a Network?
+- Why do we need Networks?
+- Types of Networks
+- How Communication Happens
+- What is Data?
+- Binary Concept
+- Important Networking Terms
+- Real-Life Examples
+- Interview Questions

+---

-## 📌 What is a Network?
+# What is a Network?

-A Network is a group of two or more devices connected together to communicate and share data.
+A **Network** is a group of two or more devices connected together to communicate, exchange data, and share resources.

+A network allows devices to send and receive information with each other.

-Examples of devices:
+## Examples of Network Devices:

 - 💻 Laptop
 - 📱 Mobile
-- 🖥️ Desktop
+- 🖥️ Desktop Computer
 - 🖨️ Printer
 - 📺 Smart TV
 - 🗄️ Server
+- 📡 Router
+- 🔌 Switch

-Example:
+## Example:

-💻 Laptop  ←──────→  📱 Mobile
+💻 Laptop  <────────>  📱 Mobile

 Data Communication

+Here, the laptop and mobile are connected to exchange data.

 ---

-Why Do We Need a Network?
+# Why Do We Need a Network?

+Networks are important because they allow devices to communicate and share resources.

-Without a network:
+## Without a Network:

-- You cannot access the Internet.
+- ❌ Cannot access the Internet.
-- You cannot share files.
+- ❌ Cannot share files between devices.
-- You cannot print over a network.
+- ❌ Cannot use network printers.
-- You cannot communicate with another device.
+- ❌ Cannot communicate with other computers.
-- Websites and online services will not work.
+- ❌ Online websites and applications will not work properly.

+## With a Network:

+- ✅ Share files and folders.
+- ✅ Access the Internet.
+- ✅ Communicate with other devices.
+- ✅ Use shared resources like printers and servers.

 ---

-Types of Network
+# Types of Networks

+Networks are divided into different types based on their size and coverage area.

+The most common types are:

 1. LAN (Local Area Network)
+2. WAN (Wide Area Network)

+---

+# 1. LAN (Local Area Network)

+## Full Form:

-Full Form: Local Area Network
+**LAN = Local Area Network**

+LAN is a network that connects devices within a small geographical area.

+Examples:

+- Home
+- School
+- Office
+- Computer Lab

+## Features of LAN:

 - Covers a small area.
-- Used in homes, schools, and offices.
-- High speed.
+- Provides high-speed communication.
+- Usually owned and managed by a single organization or person.
+- Low cost compared to WAN.

-Example:
+## Example:

 📡 Router

             │

-     ┌─────┴─────┐
+    ┌───────┴────────┐

     │                │

 💻 Laptop          🖥️ PC

+    │

+🖨️ Printer

+In this example, all devices are connected in a local network.

 ---

-2. WAN (Wide Area Network)
+# 2. WAN (Wide Area Network)

+## Full Form:

-Full Form: Wide Area Network
+**WAN = Wide Area Network**

+WAN connects networks over a large geographical area.

+It can connect:

+- Different cities
+- Different states
+- Different countries

+## Features of WAN:

 - Covers a very large area.
+- Uses communication links like fiber cables, satellites, and leased lines.
+- More expensive than LAN.
-- Connects different cities and countries.
+- Used by large companies and organizations.
-- The Internet is the biggest WAN.

-Example:
+## Example:

 Delhi Office

 │

   🌍 Internet

   │

 Mumbai Office

+The Internet is the world's largest WAN.

 ---

-How Does Communication Happen?
+# How Does Network Communication Happen?

-Suppose you open google.com.

-The request travels like this:
+When you open a website like google.com, your request travels through multiple devices.

+Example:

-💻 Laptop
+💻 Your Laptop

 │

     ▼

 📡 Router

 │

     ▼

 🌍 Internet

 │

     ▼

 🖥️ Google Server

-Google processes your request and sends the response back.
+Process:

+1. You enter google.com in your browser.
+2. Your request goes to the router.
+3. Router sends the request through the Internet.
+4. Google server receives the request.
+5. Server processes the request.
+6. Response is sent back to your device.

 ---

-What is Data?
+# What is Data?

-Anything sent over a network is called Data.
+Anything that is transferred through a network is called **Data**.

+Data can be in different forms:

 Examples:

-- Text
+- 📝 Text
-- Image
+- 🖼️ Images
-- Video
+- 🎥 Videos
-- Audio
+- 🎵 Audio
-- PDF
+- 📄 PDF Files
-- Email
+- 📧 Emails
-- WhatsApp Message
+- 💬 Messages

+Before transmission, all data is converted into a format that computers can understand.

 ---

-Binary

-A computer understands only Binary.
+# What is Binary?

+Computers understand only machine language.

+The basic language of computers is called **Binary**.

 Binary has only two values:

-0
-1
+0 1

+Every file stored on a computer is represented using binary.

+Examples:

+- Images
+- Videos
+- Songs
+- Websites
+- Documents

+are all converted into binary data.

 Example:

 A = 01000001

-Every image, video, song, website, and document is converted into Binary before transmission.

 ---

-Important Terms
+# Important Networking Terms

-Device
+## Device

-Anything connected to a network.
+A device is any hardware connected to a network.

 Examples: